reedoooo/data-structures-and-algorithms/javascript/README.md

 # Data Structures and Algorithms

-## Language: `JavaScript`

-### Folder and Challenge Setup

-Each type of code challenge has slightly different instructions.
-Please refer to the notes and examples below for instructions for each DS&A assignment type.
+This project is written in JavaScript.

+## Project Setup Instructions

+Below you will find instructions on setting up different types of assignments for Data Structures & Algorithms (DS&A).

-### Data Structure: New Implementation
+### New Data Structure Implementation

-- Create a new folder under the `javascript` level, with the name of the data structure and complete your implementation there
+1. Create a new folder under the `javascript` directory with the name of the data structure (e.g., `linkedList`).
-  - i.e. `linked-list`
-- Implementation (the data structure "class")
-  - The implementation of the data structure must be named `index.js`
-  - Your implementation must be completed as a proper ES6 Class, and exported as a node module
-    - Class Name must be `ProperCase`
-    - Class Methods must be `camelCase`
+2. Create a new file called `index.js` in this folder, where you'll implement your data structure as an ES6 Class.

     ```javascript
     class LinkedList {